-The Gordon Parks Foundation’s Scholarship Program was created in 2009 in partnership with significant arts education institutions to support exceptionally talented students who are pursuing their artistic vision in a range of disciplines—including the arts, African and African American studies, art history, and journalism—that represent the depth, breadth and integrity of Gordon Parks’ work.
-The fund provides scholarships to students in the creative arts who may otherwise be unable to pursue their educational goals.
-Monies are raised from individuals, corporations, foundations, and fundraising initiatives that have supported more than 100 students at 9 educational institutions to date.
+The Gordon Parks Foundation Scholarships and Prizes program was created in 2009 in partnership with significant educational institutions to support exceptionally talented students who are pursuing their vision in a range of disciplines—including the arts, African and African American studies, art history, and journalism—that represent the depth, breadth and integrity of Gordon Parks’ work.
+The fund provides scholarships to students who may otherwise be unable to pursue their educational goals.
+Monies are raised from individuals, corporations, foundations, and fundraising initiatives that have supported more than 100 students at 10 educational institutions.

 Columbia Graduate School of Journalism, specifically their Ira A. Lipman Center for Journalism and Civil and Human Rights, began a partnership with the Gordon Parks Foundation in 2018.
 The center provides leadership for the journalism community through its mission to inform and shape the ways race, diversity, and civil and human rights are researched and reported in the United States and globally.

 A joint effort began in 2014 from Macy’s and The Gordon Parks Foundation to provide scholarships to two outstanding Fashion Institute of Technology students.
 In 2016, the number of students receiving the scholarship was increased to three annually.
 The funds apply to students pursuing a degree in Photography, Film, or Media studies, to cover school-related expenses and creative endeavors.
 At FIT, students are exposed to the latest techniques, learn about camera formats, lighting, and photo styling, and become proficient in both digital and analog technologies in a hands-on studio environment.
 FIT attracts students from all over the country.